BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 - had no reasonable cause to believe the individual’s conduct was unlawful.

-The termination of a proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent is not determinative that a director did not meet the standard of conduct described in this section.
+The termination of a proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent is not determinative that a Board officer did not meet the standard of conduct described in this section.

-Section 9: The Initial Board of Directors Shall Consist of the Following Individuals with Their Roles.
+Section 9: Initial Board of Directors and Their Roles

 Name/Position